MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--intro.md

 Around the time SharePoint 2010 was released, [Sadie Van Buren](https://www.linkedin.com/in/sadalit/) developed a powerful set of concepts embodied in the SharePoint Maturity Model (SPMM).
 The basic idea was to give people working with the platform ways to:

 - Understand their capabilities along multiple dimensions on a clearly defined scale
-- Decide which level they would like to achieve for each dimension and it what time frame
+- Decide which level they would like to achieve for each dimension and in what time frame
 - Improve their capabilities in tangible ways by progressing to the next level
 - Compare their organization to their peers based on quantified surveys